didreamerssystem/SystemPride/docs/content/staff/permissions.md

 ## Webhook permissions
 Webhooks exist outside of the normal Discord permissions system, and (with a few exceptions) it's not possible to modify their permissions.

-However, PluralKit will make an attempt to apply the sender account's permissions to proxied messages.
+However, SystemPride will make an attempt to apply the sender account's permissions to proxied messages.
 For example, role mentions, `@everyone`, and `@here` will only function if the sender account has that permission.
 The same applies to link embeds.

 For external emojis to work in proxied messages, the `@everyone` role must have the "Use External Emojis" permission.
 If it still doesn't work, check if the permission was denied in channel-specific permission settings.